WHAT IS EXISTENTIAL OCD?

 - accept that one cannot be certain about the nature of reality

 We want to be careful not to focus too much on the content of OCD as the thoughts themselves are not important.
 Still, there are some common challenges and roadblocks that people with this subtype face.
-If you’re interested in support for this subtype, Lauren has extensive experience supporting those with Existential OCD.
-You can learn more about the treatment and services she provides here, or email Lauren here to find out more about working with her.
+If you’re interested in support for this subtype, our therapists have extensive experience supporting those with Existential OCD.
+You can learn more about the treatment and services we provide here, or email us here to find out more about working with her.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT) & MINDFULNESS